 Dr. Richard D. Legon began his tenure as the fourth president of AGB in 2006.
-Working with the Board of Directors, staff, and members, he led the association through a strategic planning process that focused on the increasing challenges confronting institutional governance and that resulted in enhancing board accountability.
-The 2007 Task Force on the Presidency framed AGB’s call for a new collaborative governance framework, "Integral Leadership."
-Much of the agenda on board accountability was an outgrowth of the Task Force's work.
-Several policy statements, carrying the imprimatur of the association’s Board of Directors, were issued that addressed the heightened expectations around issues of board performance and engagement and fiduciary responsibilities.
+Working with the Board of Directors, staff, and members, he led the association through a strategic planning process that focused on the increasing challenges confronting institutional governance.
+In 2007, the Task Force on the Presidency framed AGB’s call for a new collaborative governance framework, "Integral Leadership," elevating AGB's work on board accountability.
+Several policy statements, carrying the imprimatur of the association’s Board of Directors, were also issued that addressed the heightened expectations around issues of board performance and engagement and fiduciary responsibilities.
 Under his leadership, AGB has recently finalized a new strategic plan for the association.
 Vision 2018 provides an aggressive agenda for AGB that is focused on service, expanded outreach, and program development, research, and advocacy.

 During his tenure, AGB has led on issues related to institution cost, education quality oversight, and board leadership.
 Currently, Dr. Legon is leading the association’s renewed efforts to address the complex challenges associated with board oversight of intercollegiate athletics, an issue that AGB has paid special attention to in recent years.
 In addition, he has led the national effort to amend the recent SEC proposed rule related to municipal advisors; and was active in the association’s efforts to work with the IRS during the framing of the recently changed Form 990—including spearheading a collaborative effort with The National Association of College and University Business Officers (NACUBO) to monitor the IRS Compliance Survey of 2008-2009.